Skip to main content

 Authentication

-Full auth via AWS Cognito with PKCE flow for security.
-Google and Apple sign-in supported via OAuth.
-Sessions are persisted and refreshed automatically so users stay signed in across app restarts.
+Full auth via AWS Cognito with PKCE flow.
+Google and Apple sign-in supported.
+Sessions persist and refresh automatically across restarts.

 Demo